Ritter headlines multiple NCAA B cut times and school records

 Krug has guided numerous athletes to successful collegiate careers based on that philosophy.
 From 2004-09 (five-straight seasons), a Pitt diver captured the Big East Most Outstanding Diving honor.

-Krug's success has continued into this decade as Aaron Snyder took his first-ever All-Big East performance on the 1M board this past season.
-Pitt junior Harris Bergman was also impressive at the 2012 Big East Championship, finishing third overall on the platform diving event.
-Bergman would have earned all-conference accolades if the board wasn't scored as an exhibition event.
+Pitt junior Harris Bergman was also impressive at the 2012 Big East Championship, finishing third overall on the platform diving event as a freshman.

 During the 2010-11 season, Krug led Collin Forner to All-Big East honors on both the 1M and 3M board.
 In addition to Forner, three others - Zane McLain, Morgan Speece and Mallory Mullady - represented the Panthers in the finals in both diving events.